-There are several different National Model United Nations (NMUN) conferences in the United States.
-PHC’s student-run club participates in the National Collegiate Conference Association, which holds its NMUN conference in New York City every year.
+PHC’s student-run club participates in the National Collegiate Conference Association, which holds its National Model United Nations conference in New York City every year.

-Model United Nations is an academic simulation of the UN, which aims to give students first-hand experience in multilateral diplomacy.
+Model United Nations is an academic simulation of the United Nations and aims to give students first-hand experience in multilateral diplomacy.

 Acting as foreign diplomats, students are expected to remain in-character, referring to each other only by country name.
 The contest helps students to better understand the purpose and methods of the UN—which students from more conservative schools typically view with deep skepticism—and to see global affairs from an international perspective.
 Such a perspective, says PHC Chancellor Dr. Michael Farris, is crucial to leaders in this day and age.